 But not everyone has the time to pick, pack, and ship out orders themselves, especially in a growing business.
-Likewise, not everyone can afford to buy their own warehouse, hire and train their own fulfillment team, and get their own trucks on the road.
+Likewise, not everyone can afford to buy a warehouse, hire and train a fulfillment team, and get trucks on the road.

-In this article, we’ll take a look at how outsourcing fulfillment to a third party logistics provider (3PL) can help you keep your business running smoothly — while saving you time, money, and customers.
+In this article, we’ll take a look at how outsourcing fulfillment to a third-party logistics provider (3PL) can help keep your business running smoothly, all while saving you time, money, and customers.

 What happens when you have bad fulfillment processes?